gigamesh/repstation/README.md

 ### RepstationGov.sol
 - Owner of Repstation.sol
-- Only accounts with rep can vote
-- Uses quadratic voting to counterbalance older accounts having more rep than newer accounts
+- Vote weight is scaled by rep
-- Anyone with rep can make a proposal, but proposals require a quorum of TBD% accounts to vote in order for the election to be considered valid.
+- Anyone with rep can make a proposal, but a quorum of TBD% of accounts is required to vote in order for the election to be considered valid.

 ## Roadmap
-1. Write contracts & tests
+- [ ] Contracts & tests
-2. Build [frontend](https://github.com/gigamesh/ourspace) that demonstrates Repstation's features.
-3. Assemble initial community of genesis accounts.
+- [ ] Agent modeling to determine optimal parameters
+- [ ] [Frontend](https://github.com/gigamesh/ourspace) that enables users to flex their social capital.
-4. Deploy to Optimism goerli.
+- [ ] Deploy to Optimism goerli.
-5. Deploy to mainnet (after [AttestationStation V1](https://community.optimism.io/docs/identity/atst-v1/) is deployed on mainnet).
+- [ ] Deploy to mainnet (after [AttestationStation V1](https://community.optimism.io/docs/identity/atst-v1/) is deployed on mainnet).
+- [ ] Add governance to frontend.
+- [ ] Frontend for deploying new instances of Repstation.

 ## Questions:

-- Do the initial parameters for calculating rep comport with prevailing knowledge of reputation systems (ex: EigenTrust)?
 - Should the quorum threshold be adjustable by governance?
-- Should Repstation.sol be immutable?
 - Should rep be transferable?
-- Other sybil attack vectors?
 - Can reputation be shared across multiple chains?